Tafawa Balewa Square

-The Tafawa Balewa Square, (TBS) is a 35.8 acre ceremonial ground (originally called "Race Course") in Lagos Island, Lagos.
+The Tafawa Balewa Square (TBS) is a 35.8 acre ceremonial ground (originally called "Race Course") in Lagos Island, Lagos.

 History

 Lagos Race Course now TBS, was a sports field that hosted horse racing, but included a section for football and ground to play cricket.
-The land was provided to colonial authorities by Oba Dosunmu in 1859, who thereafter, built up the surrounding areas.
+The land was provided to colonial authorities by Oba Dosunmu in 1859, who thereafter built up the surrounding areas.
 The course was later demolished by the government of Yakubu Gowon to make way for Tafawa Balewa Square.
 In its hey days, the course hosted the Empire Day parades.
 The horse racing track was about seven to eight furlongs or a mile.

 In 1960, the course was redeveloped to celebrate Nigeria's independence and the lowering of the union jack.

 Location

-TBS was constructed in 1972 over the site of a defunct rack for horse racing.
-It is bounded by Awolowo road, Cable Street, Force road, Catholic Mission street and the 26-storey independence building.
+TBS was constructed in 1972 over the site of a defunct track for horse racing.
+45/57 Massey Bamgboshe Street on Lagos Island, Lagos It is bounded by Awolowo road, Cable Street, Force road, Catholic Mission street and the 26-storey independence building.